• Skip to primary navigation

 Ingredients & Substitutes

-Please scroll down to Recipe card for full measurements.
+Please scroll down to recipe card for exact measurements.

 ingredients to make this recipe

-• Cornstarch or potato starch: avoid using tapioca starch as this causes the chicken to stick to one another when frying.
+• Cornstarch: or substitute with potato starch.
+Avoid tapioca starch as it'll cause the chicken pieces to stick together.

-• Sesame seeds: optional garnish (omit if you're allergic)
+• Sesame Seeds: optional garnish - omit it if you're allergic.

 Orange Sauce

-• White vinegar, rice vinegar or apple cider vinegar
+• White Vinegar: or substitute with rice vinegar or apple cider vinegar.

 • Garlic

-• Ginger powder: or substitute with minced ginger.
+• Ginger Powder: or substitute with finely minced ginger.

 Variations

-• For a vegetarian version: substitute the chicken with diced extra-firm tofu.
+• Tofu version - Replace the chicken with diced extra-firm tofu.

 Expert Tips

-• Evenly dice the chicken so they evenly fry.
+• Evenly dice the chicken into 1.5-inch cubes, so they fry consistently.

-• Make sure oil is hot enough before frying, around 325-350 degrees F. To check if oil is hot, use a digital instant read thermometer or insert a wooden chopstick into the oil and look for bubbles.
-If you see bubbles, the oil is hot.
+• Ensure the oil is hot enough before frying, around 325-350 F or insert a wooden chopstick into the oil and look for rapid bubbles.

 Instructions